afterwind-io/comcat/README.md

 You have full control of how to connect, and disconnect, to the source of the message, often the server.
 Moreover, it is up to you to determine when and what to send. `Comcat` only manages the timing of connection and disconnection for you.

 If needed, you can create multiple `Pump`s to deal with various sources. `Comcat` uses `category` to identify different groups of pumps.
-Only pumps within the same group, classified by the same `category` per se, will be scheduled to keep only one active connection.
+There is only one active connection in each group, thus the tabs own the active connections may not be the same.

 ### Pipe